bash-stack/MigrateGitlabToGogs/README.md

 Please note that issues and wiki content will _not_ be migrated.

-By default, the tool is interactive: It asks for confirmation for most of the steps in the migration process; if an issue occurs, the user will be presented with different options on how to proceed.
+Unless otherwise instructed, the tool is interactive: It asks for confirmation for most of the steps in the migration process; if an issue occurs, the user will be presented with different options on how to proceed.
 The tool can be run in an non-interactive mode as well.
-Then, it migrates all repositories automatically;
-if an issue occurs, the migration process will be stopped immediately.
+Then, it migrates all repositories automatically; if an issue occurs, the migration process will be stopped immediately.

+By default, the tools expects that the Gogs / Gitea organization already exists.
+If not, the tool cancels the migration.
+However, you can instruct the tool to create any non-existent organization.
+To give you the opportunity to safely review all migrated repositories in that organization, the automatically created organization will be private.

 You can enforce some attributes on the Gogs / Gitea repository, like making it private although the GitLab projects is public.
 Please see the command line